-Construction will begin on the Dunklau Center for Science, Math and Business in spring, 2018.
+Construction began on the Dunklau Center for Science, Math and Business in spring, 2018.
 In appreciation for the lead gift by The Rupert Dunklau Foundation, the facility is named after the Rupert Dunklau family of Fremont, Nebraska.
-This new home for Concordia's science, math and business programs will open late 2019.
+This new state of the art academic facility will open in two phases: the science wing in August 2019 and the business, math and computer science wing in December 2019.

 Facilitating Interactions and Relationships